matomo-org/matomo/misc/internal-docs/content-tracking.md

 Interactions can be detected declarative in case the detected target element is an `a` and `area` element with an `href` attribute.
 If not, you will have to track the interaction programmatically, see one of the next sections.
 We generally treat links to the same page differently than downloads or outlinks.

+We use `click` events do detect an interaction with a content.
+On mobile devices you might want to listen to `touch` events.
+In this case you may have to disable automatic content interaction tracking see below.

 #### Links to the same domain
 In case we detect a link to the same website we will replace the current `href` attribute with a link to the `piwik.php` tracker URL.
 Whenever a user clicks on such a link we will first send the user to the `piwik.php` of your Piwik installation and then redirect the user from there to the actual page.
 This click will be tracked as an event.
 Where the event category is the string `Content`, the event action is the value of the content interaction such as `click` and the event name will be the same as the content name.